RC Cola: Ownership changes

 Royal Crown Cola Company was purchased by Triarc Companies, Inc. adding approximately $25 million a year to the marketing budget in 1993.
 The company was acquired by Cadbury Schweppes (which owned Dr Pepper) through its acquisition of Triarc's beverages business (which also included Snapple) in 2000.
 Cadbury Schweppes' US-based beverage business (including RC) was spun off as "Dr Pepper Snapple Group (DPSG)" in 2008.
 DPSG merged with Keurig Green Mountain in 2018 as Keurig Dr Pepper, the current owners of the RC Cola brand.

 All non-US businesses were sold to Cott Beverages of Canada in 2001 and operated as Royal Crown Cola International.
 Cott sold Royal Crown Cola International to Refresco for US$50 million in 2021.
 Simultaneously, Refresco sold to Royal Crown Cola International to RC Global Beverages Inc.

-In the Philippines, RC Cola was formerly manufactured and distributed by Cosmos Bottling Corporation under a licensing agreement until 2001 when RFM Corporation sold Cosmos to Coca-Cola Bottlers Philippines Corp. and San Miguel Corporation ending the license agreement.
+In the Philippines, RC Cola was manufactured and distributed by Cosmos Bottling Corporation under a licensing agreement until 2001, RFM Corporation sold Cosmos to Coca-Cola Bottlers Philippines Corp. and San Miguel Corporation ending the license agreement in that year.
 During its production under Cosmos, RC Cola was only sold in some Visayan markets.

-Philippine-based Macay Holdings announced in 2022 it will acquire 100% of RC Global Beverages Inc., subject to the finalization of a share purchase agreement and other closing conditions.
+Philippine-based Macay Holdings announced in 2022 it would acquire all of RC Global Beverages Inc., subject to the finalization of a share purchase agreement and other closing conditions.
 The transaction was completed in January 17, 2023 for approximately $47 million, comprising a $21.4 million cash payment for equity and the assumption of approximately $26 million of obligations.